inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

 .. **TODO** explain this

-- In switch1, we don't want to filter inbound packets, so we disable the inbound filter (we set it to an omitted type, so that the module is not there in the simulation, but the other modules are connected properly) **TODO** omitted thing not here but INET's VLAN support section
+- In switch1, we don't want to filter inbound packets, so we disable the inbound filter
-- We do need the optional inbound mapper module to assign VLAN IDs to packets based on which interface they come in on, so we set the inbound submodule type to :ned:`VlanIndMapper`
+- We need the optional inbound mapper module to assign VLAN IDs to packets based on which interface they come in on, so we set the inbound submodule type to :ned:`VlanIndMapper`
-- The mapper assigns VLAN ID 1 to packets incoming on eth0, and VLAN ID 2 to those incoming on eth2
+- The mapper assigns VLAN ID 1 to native-VLAN packets incoming on eth0, and VLAN ID 2 to those incoming on eth2
 - The outbound mapper isn't needed either, so we disable it
 - In switch2, we only need the outbound filter.
 The filter only allows **TODO**
-- The other submodules are disabled
+- The other submodules (**TODO**) are disabled

 .. **TODO** omitted modules mean the modules are not there (but the others are connected properly)